TobiasEppacher/AppliedRegression/md/04-model-diagnostics.md

 In a simple model $y = X\beta + \epsilon$ the errors should be independent.

 For samples collected in some time order (e.g. stock prices one day after the other) the residuals may be correlated.
-The reason for this is, that a disturbance in the measured value may not only affect one, but multiple successive measurements.
-Therefore the residuals can be correlated.
+The reason for this is, that some event may not only affect one, but multiple successive measurements.

 ## Autocorrelation of Residuals